Duality Symmetry and Anomaly for Gravitational Waves in Curved Spacetime: Duality symmetry for gravitational perturbations on a flat background: A path to a Maxwell equation

 In this section, we will analyze linearized gravitational waves propagating on a flat spacetime and show that they exhibit a structure remarkably similar to source-free Maxwell theory.
 By adopting the transverse-traceless gauge and introducing suitable analogues of electric and magnetic fields for gravity, we will recast the dynamics of linearized gravity into a Maxwell-like form.
 This formulation makes the duality symmetry of the system manifest and will allow us to identify a conserved current associated with helicity.

 We begin with the Einstein-Hilbert Lagrangian,

 where $g_{\mu\nu}$ is the spacetime metric and $R$ the Ricci scalar.
 We consider linear perturbations around flat Minkowski space, $g_{\mu\nu}=\eta_{\mu\nu}+h_{\mu\nu}$, where $\eta_{\mu\nu}$ is the flat metric and $h_{\mu\nu}$ denotes the perturbation.
-Plugging this expansion in the equation above, integrating by parts to remove second derivatives (and discarding total derivatives), we obtain the linearized gravity Lagrangian—known as the Fierz–Pauli Lagrangian \cite{Fierz:1939ix,deRham:2014zqa}
+Plugging this expansion into the equation above, integrating by parts to remove second derivatives (discarding total derivatives in the process),{ and neglecting higher-order terms than quadratic in the perturbative expansion,} we obtain the linearized gravity Lagrangian—known as the Fierz–Pauli Lagrangian \cite{Fierz:1939ix,deRham:2014zqa}.

 where we have set $32\pi G=1$.
 Here, $\partial_a$ denotes partial derivatives in a global inertial coordinate system of Minkowski spacetime.
 We use the notation $h_{ab}$ with Latin indices to emphasize that it is a symmetric tensor defined on flat spacetime, and all indices are raised and lowered with the background Minkowski metric $\eta_{ab}$.
 Imposing the transverse-traceless (TT) gauge